Chart Color Schemes

 Infrastructure

-Hornsby - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Hornsby - East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects likely to impact the area.
-Notable ones include Twin Towers Hornsby, Hornsby Town Centre Master Plan, Westfield Hornsby Transport Oriented Development, and Hornsby Park.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects likely to affect this region.
+Notable ones include Twin Towers Hornsby, Hornsby Town Centre Master Plan, Westfield Hornsby Transport Oriented Development, and Linea Apartments (94-98 George Street).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.